Dumping out the loot sack: More rules and tools for GURPS Dungeon Fantasy thieves

 Dungeon Freerunner

 My comment on this perk was supremely trivial.
-As the power-up works equally in dungeon and town environments, I questioned whether “Dungeon” was an ideal part of the name, and further floated the idea of three separate perks covering DF‘s Big Three meta-environments: Dungeon Freerunner, Town Freerunner, and Wilderness Freerunner.
+As the power-up works equally in dungeon and town environments, I questioned whether “Dungeon” was an ideal part of the name.
+I further floated the idea of three separate perks covering DF‘s Big Three meta-environments: Dungeon Freerunner, Town Freerunner, and Wilderness Freerunner.

 Not surprisingly, enthusiastic discussion did not ensue. : )